Attend the virtual Clinical Workforce Conference Nov. 4-5

 Nurses comprise the largest percentage of the nation’s health care workforce.
 Nurses have a unique scope of practice and greatly impact patients by promoting healthy living, preventing disease and helping them cope with illnesses.
-The demand for nurses is greater than ever; however, the RN Work Project, a 10-year panel study of new graduate nurses, found that 17.5 percent leave their first nursing jobs within the first year.
-This is mainly due to a lack of professional nursing development programs available to support them when they transition from academia to a clinical setting.
-In fact, in the Institute of Medicine’s “The Future of Nursing: Leading Change, Advancing Health” report, nurse residency programs are specifically recommended because they improve new nurses’ abilities and increase confidence.
+The demand for nurses is greater than ever; however, the RN Work Project, a 10-year panel study of new graduate nurses, found that 17.5 percent leave their first nursing jobs within the first year.1 This is mainly due to a lack of professional nursing development programs available to support them when they transition from academia to a clinical setting.
+In fact, in the Institute of Medicine’s “The Future of Nursing: Leading Change, Advancing Health” report, nursing residency programs are specifically recommended because they improve new nurses’ abilities and increase confidence.2

 The Vizient/AACN Nurse Residency Program™ (NRP), developed by Vizient® and the American Association of Colleges of Nursing, supports new graduate nurses as they successfully transition to competent professionals by helping them learn how to:

 - Provide clinical nursing leadership when administering care